-If a card is expiring, you can request a replacement card as normal.
-Once the replacement card is activated using the web service Ws\Activate.
+If a card is expiring, you can request a replacement card using the Card Renew web service (Ws\Renew).
+Once the replacement card is ready it can be activated using the web service Ws\Activate.

 - For Visa, GPS send an API to the Token Service Provider in real-time informing them of the new PAN, CVV2 and Expiry which will then be passed to the Token Requestor. - For Mastercard, GPS queue and send a batch update file, every four hours.